NepalEHR/possible-openmrs-module/README.md

-Program Auto Enrollment Module
+Possilbe Openmrs Module
 ==============================

 Properties file
 ---------------

-###The property file resides at path `/opt/openmrs/program-auto-enrolment.properties`
+###The property file for program auto enrolment feature resides at path `/opt/openmrs/program-auto-enrolment.properties`

 #***Note that the property file must be present to deploy this omod.***